Robert E. Lee: Lee's views on race and slavery

 In 1857, George Custis died, leaving Robert Lee as the executor of his estate, which included nearly 200 slaves.
 In his will, Custis said the enslaved people were to be freed within five years of his death.
 On taking on the role of administrator for the Parke Custis will, Lee used a provision to retain them in slavery to produce income for the estate to retire debt.
 Lee did not welcome the role of planter while administering the Custis properties at Romancoke, another nearby the Pamunkey River and Arlington; he rented the estate's mill.
 While all the estates prospered under his administration, Lee was unhappy at direct participation in slavery as a hated institution.

-Even before what Michael Fellman called a "sorry involvement in actual slave management", Lee judged the experience of white mastery to be a greater moral evil to the white man than blacks suffering under the "painful discipline" of slavery which introduced Christianity, literacy and a work ethic to the "heathen African".
+Even before what Michael Fellman called a "sorry involvement in actual slave management", Lee judged the experience of white mastery to be a greater moral evil to the white man than Black people suffering under the "painful discipline" of slavery which introduced Christianity, literacy and a work ethic to the "heathen African".
 Columbia University historian Eric Foner notes that: